Today, the Aluminum Association released a new white paper, Targeted Trade Enforcement in Action: Aluminum Foil AD/CVD One-Year Later

 - The volume of aluminum foil imports from China fell by 64 percent between 2017 and 2018;

-- While aluminum exports from China surged 21 percent to the rest of the world in 2018; and
+- While aluminum exports from China surged 21 percent to the rest of the world in 2018 they declined in the United States; and

 - U.S. producer shipments of aluminum foil increased 1.6 percent to 969.6 million pounds in 2018.